(related: “about the blog”)

 [I’m sorry, that came out way more Freudian than intended.]

 [EDIT: The Obrienatrix stopped referring to herself in the third person some years after most of the above was first written.
+She remains resolutely long-winded.
 She hopes to succeed one day in living happily ever after; or at least not dying a martyr after living in interesting times.
 This is why she is deeply suspicious of “belief” and “passion” and worries about anyone who Brand Identifies themselves as “passionate.”
 They should be made to learn Latin, do some medievalism, discover philology, and take a good hard unblinkered look at the big bad scary neomedievalist neoconservative world around them; thus to learn the error of their ways and help to make that world a better place.]